 René stated, "Of course, I’d be able to prepare her for wearing something uncomfortable ahead of time…I didn’t do that last time at my sister’s wedding…I kind of just expected she’d wear the dress.
 What I should really do is ask Sage if she has any ideas."
 I stated, "That’s a great idea.
 If Sage comes up with a solution to help her cope with a sensory issue, you can praise her for her creative and sensible approach toward coping with discomforts."

 Do you have a Roman or René trying to raise a child with hypersensitivity?
 Do you have a Sage who has heightened senses?
-Might playing this track be beneficial for him or her?
+Might playing this section be beneficial for him or her?

-On this track, we discussed effective parenting regarding Sensory Overload.
+In this section, we discussed effective parenting regarding Sensory Overload.
 These included hearing, vision, smell and taste and touch.

-On the next track, we will discuss Intense Interests.
+In the next section, we will discuss Intense Interests.
 This will include controlling access to the interest and using the interest constructively.

 Online Continuing Education QUESTION 3